interpretml/interpret-text/README.md

 * Tree based models with a 'feature_importances' call under sklearn's ensemble module

 In the absence of a user supplied model, the ClassicalTextExplainer defaults to sklearn's logistic regression.
-In addition to the above mentioned models, any model that follows the same API layout will also be supported.
+In addition to the above mentioned models, any model that follows the same API layout and is compatible with sparse representations as input will also be supported.
 Apart from Logistic regression, we have successfully tested the framework with [LightGBM](https://github.com/microsoft/LightGBM) and Random Forests as well.

 ### Extensibility and Modularity: